osiglobal/adempiere-docker/README.md

     networks:
       - custom
     external_links:
-      - database:database
+      - database: database
-    image: "${COMPOSE_PROJECT_NAME}" # Name of the instance for docker create based on project name
+    image: "${COMPOSE_PROJECT_NAME}" # Name of the instance for docker create based on the project name
     container_name: "${COMPOSE_PROJECT_NAME}" # Name of the ADempiere client container
     ports:
       - ${ADEMPIERE_WEB_PORT}:8888 # http port where the web client will be exposed